p2pu/learning-circles-user-manual/facilitator.rst

 Log In
 ------
-To access your dashboard you'll first need to create a P2PU account, which you can do from the P2PU home page.
-After setting your password you will be logged in and redirected to the dashboard.
+To access your dashboard you'll first need to create a P2PU account, which you can do from the P2PU homepage.
+After setting your password you will be logged in and redirected to your dashboard.
 You can also access your dashboard directly at http://example.com/facilitator/.

 .. image:: _static/2018-12-12-account-creation.png